zkh224/Zahra-Khan-archives/content/posts/Learning_Journal3.md

 **I can identify and define key concepts in (web) content management.**

-I can identity different job roles in the content management team.
-I have a better clarification on how job roles work in a workplace environment.
-I can identifying the distinctive responsibilieis in each tech role like site planner and back-end developer.
+I can identity different tech roles in the content management team which helps me userstand better about the workplace environment.
+I have learned the distinctive responsibilities in each tech role like site planner and back-end developer.

 **I can describe and compare content management systems.**